William-Dbt/piscine-python_data_science/README.md

 ***Module 01***: Discovery of arrays, their manipulations, and work on images.
   - ex00: First manipulation of arrays with numpy
+  - ex01: Discover of the slice method in 2D array

 ***Module 02***: Load, manipulate and display datatable.
 ***Module 03***: Classes and the heritage in Python.